trbehera/docs/docs/iot-platform-sdk/running-the-demo.md

 ## Configuring the Properties

-Each docker service of IOT Platform SDK has its own configuration file with extension '.env'.
+Each Docker\* service of IOT Platform SDK has its own configuration file with extension '.env'.
 When each service starts, the properties stored in the '.env' files will be set as environment variables within the container.
-The runnable scripts, namely, run-ops, run-ocs and run-to0scheduler, that are responsible for starting the individual services within the docker container, explicitly maps the set the environment variables to the respective property of the application and passes them as Java* system variables.
+The runnable scripts, namely, run-ops, run-ocs, and run-to0scheduler, that are responsible for starting the individual services within the docker container, explicitly maps the set the environment variables to the respective property of the application and passes them as Java* system variables.
 The properties for the PRI components are configurable using the respective 'application.properties' file.
 For this simulation and during development, the '.env' files  and the 'application.properties' files are writable.
 However, in a production environment, change the permissions of the these files to read-only for added security.

 The description for the configuration settings can be found in the properties associated with each service.